-How does the use of derivatives attain the sustainable investment objective?
+How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?

 Derivative products are not used to achieve the environmental and social characteristics promoted by the UCITS.

 In practice, the fund does not use derivatives.